colpal/dataEng-container-tools/docs/modules/secrets-handling.rst

 Secret Locations (SecretLocations)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SecretLocations class is a singleton that gives quick access to secret string paths.
 By default it is initialized with some basic paths.
 When ``--secret_locations`` arg is passed and CommandLineArguments is initialized, SecretLocations will update with new attributes and override any existing.
+See :ref:`command-line-secret-locations` for more details.

 .. code-block:: python